-Applicants who produce documentation that demonstrates that the applicant may have a combination of academic qualifications and practical experience that the Registrar determines is substantially equivalent to the qualifications required for a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology.
+• Applicants who produce documentation that demonstrates that the applicant may have a combination of academic qualifications and practical experience that the Registrar determines is substantially equivalent to the qualifications required for a degree in social work from a social work program accredited by the CASWE.
 These applications are very detailed and complex.
 This results in a lengthy processing time.
-The Registrar must consider the applicant's successful completion of the required courses in the academic program; their practical experience and the supervision received by a social worker or social service worker in order to determine substantial equivalence.
+The Registrar must consider the applicant's successful completion of the required courses in the academic program; their practical experience and the supervision received by a social worker in order to determine substantial equivalence.